 In this mode of mobile payment, the payment is made through the web pages displayed in the micro browser of the mobile phone.
 The web page is displayed following Wireless Application Protocol (WAP) and associated technology.
 At the time of making a purchase, the mobile user types the URL of the website of a merchant in the mobile device.
 The website containing product information is displayed in the micro browser of the mobile handset.
 The user selects a product that he/she intends to buy and places order for the product through the website.
 The merchant then sends an invoice to the user.
 If the user intends to pay through a credit card, he/she enters the credit card number, which is transmitted to the partner bank through a secured channel that employs encryption.
 The partner bank verifies the credit card number, and if found OK, informs the acquirer bank for making the payment.
 Alternatively, if the user wants to pay directly from the partner bank in the form of account transfer, he/she enters the PIN number, which is sent to the partner bank for verification.
 After successful verification of the PIN, the partner bank debits the amount from the user's account and credits to the merchant's account.
 In either case, an SMS is sent to both the user and the merchant confirming the payment.
-The entire payment systems.
+The entire payment process is simple, quick and user-friendly as they have a similarity to the familiar online payment systems.